Looking for tickets? Click here to purchase or reserve tickets to any or all of our theatre productions.

-Students may pursue a theatre major, theatre concentration within the humanities or interdisciplinary studies major, or a minor in theatre.
+Students may pursue a theatre major, musical theatre major, theatre concentration within the humanities or interdisciplinary studies major, or a minor in theatre.

 Academic groundwork in theatre prepares students for careers as performers, theatre managers, stage managers, technical designers, theatre critics, writers or educators.
 Theatre training also provides an excellent foundation for a host of other careers, including radio and television, music, advertising, marketing, law, public speaking, and ministry.

 The Rochester College theatre program combines a strong foundation in the liberal arts with a broad understanding of all facets of theatre.
 Students practice skills in acting, directing, writing, design, and stagecraft under close supervision by theatre faculty in an environment that encourages students to integrate their faith with their academic study.
 Our vision extends outward to the campus and local community in a quest to pursue truth and bring richness to life through the creative arts.